 "Licked me a lot," Hermione said.
 "I passed out after we… and I woke up much later, after you'd transformed.
 Moony was standing over me.
 I thought you was going to bite me but you didn't.
-You just sniffed me a lot and licked me, before using his paw to roll me to my front before licking my bite mark.
+You just sniffed me a lot and licked me, before using your paw to roll me to my front before licking my bite mark.
 I… well, actually I ended up curled in a ball against your chest while you sat there all furry and protective."

 "Licked you where?" he asked.
 "Just the bite?"

 Hermione bit her lip, shaking her head.
 "My tummy too, and… lower… just once.
 My shoulder lots of times, and my neck and my cheek a bit."

 "You let me near your throat?" he asked, stricken.
 "Hermione, I could've killed you."

 Hermione shook her head, eyeing him closely.
 "I think we both know that's not true," she said quietly.

 "Are you… angry with me?" he asked.
 "I understand if you don't want to be mated to me for the rest of your life.
 I'm hardly a catch."

 "I will thump you again if you keep saying things like that," Hermione warned him narrowing her eyes.
 "Of course I'm not angry.
 I'm a little surprised because while I might've noticed a few things and might've hoped that you would one day consider me as a romantic partner, I certainly never expected…."

 "You fancied me?" he interrupted, pulling back a little and raising his eyebrows.

 Hermione rolled her eyes.
 "Don't play the sweetheart and tell me that you couldn't smell how I felt about you, Remus."